0x414854/Mnemonic_Hunt/README.md

   <br>_Generate mnemonics of various lengths (**12** and **24 words**)._

 - 🆕 **Unique Mnemonic Generation**
-  <br>_Generates unique mnemonics and records each attempt in a SQLitedatabase to avoid duplication, ensuring no repetition even after restarting the program._
+  <br>_Generates unique mnemonics and records each attempt in a SQLite database to avoid duplication, ensuring no repetition even after restarting the program._

 - 🧠 **Previously Generated Mnemonics**
   <br>_Handling Loads and skips mnemonics that have already been generated to ensure a unique search._